yoosefiyamin/frontend-challenge/README.md

 The task is to implement a Top Tap Navigator

-The User information that we need to collect is described in the User type:

 There is a dummy `sdk` package(implemented in the /sdk folder) which exports a `loadData` function.
 This function returns a `Promise`.
 Use it to simulate a request that get listing data.
 Ex: